Are you looking for an easier way to build a house in Panama?

 $57,500 – 3 bedroom, 2 bath model

 Enclose more space.
-As you see in the images above, the difference between our two models is that the 3 bedroom version has more enclosed space than the 2 bedroom version, plus an extra bathroom.
+As you see in the images, the main difference between the 2 & 3 bedroom models is that the 3 bedroom version has more enclosed space than the 2 bedroom version, plus an extra bathroom.

-You can decide to enclose even more space – in either version – It’s up to you.
+You can decide to enclose even more space – in any model – It’s up to you.
 Please note, more materials and labor are used when enclosing more space, so the final price tag will increase accordingly.
 We are happy to talk about the details.

 You can also tell us the paint colors and roof colors you want to use.
 But you won’t need to do that at the time of ordering.